d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 $$p(x_1, \ldots, x_T) = \prod_{t=T}^1 p(x_t|x_{t+1}, \ldots, x_T).$$

 In fact, if we have a Markov model, we can obtain a reverse conditional probability distribution, too.
 In many cases, however, there exists a natural direction for the data, namely going forward in time.
 It is clear that future events cannot influence the past.
 Hence, if we change $x_t$, we may be able to influence what happens for $x_{t+1}$ going forward but not the converse.
 That is, if we change $x_t$, the distribution over past events will not change.
 Consequently, it ought to be easier to explain $p(x_{t+1}|x_t)$ rather than $p(x_t|x_{t+1})$.
 For instance, [Hoyer et al., 2008](https://papers.nips.cc/paper/3548-nonlinear-causal-discovery-with-additive-noise-models) show that in some cases we can find $x_{t+1} = f(x_t) + \epsilon$ for some additive noise, whereas the converse is not true.
 This is great news, since it is typically the forward direction that we're interested in estimating.
-For more on this topic see e.g. the book by [Peters, Janzing and Schölkopf, 2015](https://mitpress.mit.edu/books/elements-causal-inference).
+For more on this topic see e.g., the book by [Peters, Janzing and Schölkopf, 2015](https://mitpress.mit.edu/books/elements-causal-inference).
 We are barely scratching the surface of it.

 ## Toy Example